SpookedDoor/Andrew-Discord-Bot/README.md

 (Of course, we don't agree with the stuff he says.
 This is purely satire.)

-It features over 80 nonsensical messages that sent at random intervals, peak slash commands, image descriptions, and hell, it's even got a LLM!
+It features over 200 (and counting!) nonsensical messages that sent at random intervals, as well as peak slash commands, image descriptions, and hell, it's even got a LLM!

 And for even more entertainment; [he's even got a enemy that beefs with Andrew!](https://github.com/TheDragonary/Anti-Andrew-Discord-Bot) (Note: Bot isn't included with the main package.
 It's purely an optional, separate project.)